What Is Myofascial Pain Relief Massage?

 - Ear Infections

-Who Should Not Get Myofascial Release Massage?
+Who Should Not Get Myofascial Pain Relief Massage?

-How Myofascial Release Massage is Performed
+How Myofascial Pain Relief Massage is Performed

-Myofascial Release Massage is usually performed on a massage table with sheets, but can be done on a chair or the floor if it is comfortable for client and therapist.
+Myofascial Pain Relief Massage is usually performed on a massage table with sheets, but can be done on a chair or the floor if it is comfortable for client and therapist.
 The client may choose to undress fully or remain in underwear.
 Clients who are undressed or partially clothed will be covered with sheets just like in a Swedish massage.

 Unlike many other forms of massage which use oils or creams, myofascial massage typically uses little to no lubricant except when the tissues are flushed following work on an area.
 Flushing is done by pushing tissues (and fluids underneath) in the direction of the heart.
 The strokes are long and fluid, so lubricant such as oil or cream may be used for this.
 During the rest of the massage, however, it is desirable for the skin to drag under the therapists hands so that the fascia can be engaged.
 If oil or cream are used, the therapist’s hands will simply glide over the tissues and this does not produce the desired result.